ibm-cloud-docs/EventStreams/quick_setup_guide.md

 * The [Standard plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_standard){: external} offers pay-as-you-go shared access to the multi-tenant {{site.data.keyword.messagehub}} service.
 This service seamlessly autoscales as you increase the number of partitions you are using for your workload.

 * The [Enterprise plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_enterprise){: external} offers pay-as-you-go access to an isolated single-tenant {{site.data.keyword.messagehub}} service.
 This plan also offers user-managed encryption, private endpoints, and a selection of throughput and storage options.
-The Enterprise plan your best choice if data isolation, guaranteed performance, and increased retention are important considerations.
+The Enterprise plan your best choice if data isolation, guaranteed performance, increased retention, and Schema Registry are important considerations.

 * The [Satellite plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_satellite){: external}
 The Satellite plan offers pay-as-you-go access to an {{site.data.keyword.messagehub}} service.
 This plan is appropriate if you want to deploy an Enterprise plan into Satellite locations of your own choice.
 You can create a hybrid environment that brings the scalability and on-demand flexibility of public cloud services to the applications and data that run in your secure private cloud.